iScOp-uniovi/Paper_NACO_Barredo_2025/README.md

 ## 📂 Repository Content

-- `data/` → Dataset used in the experiments.
+- `data/` → Dataset used in the experiments and the scripts and configuration files needed to repeat them.
 - `code/` → Implementation of the proposed algorithm.
 - `results/` → Outcomes obtained after running the algorithm.
 - `README.md` → This file containing repository information.